ROGUS-Souz/project_automation/README.md

 This project automates the process of registering products into a web-based system using Python and the PyAutoGUI library.
 It simulates human interactions—such as mouse clicks, keystrokes, and navigation—to streamline repetitive tasks and improve operational efficiency.

+**Key results:** Automated the registration process of thousands of products into a system using Python, executed both daily and on demand.

 🚀 Features

 Reads product data from a CSV file